 Mobile optimization isn’t optional.
 Last year, mobile traffic overtook desktop traffic for the first time, and it still hasn’t stopped growing.
 If that wasn’t enough incentive, Google then released its “Mobilegeddon” update to reward every site with a fully functioning mobile site and punish those without one.

-Optimized for mobile means your site:
+Mobile SEO means your site:

 There are a few ways to achieve this, but by far the easiest and most popular is through responsive design.
 Responsive design automatically flexes a site to accommodate any device that accesses it.

-A good example is CNN’s site:
+A good example is CNN’s mobile SEO on page: